 In your first year, you’ll prepare for the NCLEX exam to become a registered nurse through the same coursework and alongside students in the Accelerated Bachelor’s Program for Non-Nurses (ABPNN).

 After earning your bachelor’s degree and passing the NCLEX, we recommend students get some experience as a nurse (see the Academics & Curriculum page for specific clinical requirements) before pursuing the master’s portion of the program.
 To earn your master’s degree, you will then complete clinically-focused specialty courses with faculty who have expertise in that area of specialization.

 Perhaps the greatest benefit of getting your degree from the UR School of Nursing is our close association with University of Rochester Medical Center.
 Many graduates are employed with the Medical Center and most clinical experiences are right in the neighborhood.
 Your cohort will become your professional network, and your classmates and professors may likely become your future colleagues.

 Rochester, NY 14642

-For students who have already completed the prerequisite courses, the AMPNN can be completed in 12 months of full-time study over three semesters, including clinical hours.
-Students can then earn a master's degree in two or three years, depending on specialty.
+For students who have already completed the prerequisite courses, the bachelor's portion of this program can be completed in 12 months of full-time study over three semesters, including clinical hours.
+Students will then earn a master's degree in two or three years, depending on specialty and clinical requirements.

 With a bachelor’s degree from the UR School of Nursing, you’ll enjoy an exciting variety of career options across a broad selection of health care organizations, including: